 In the competition, each team shall conduct multiple runs per task, where each run will use a different set of environmental conditions.
 Though conditions will be distinct from run to run, these distinct configurations will be identical for each team; i.e., each team will see the same set of conditions as the other teams in the competition.
-The following elements of the simulation will change between runs:
+The subsections below describe elements of the simulation that may change between runs.